jakzo/codesignal-golfing-guide/README.md

-# CodeFights Golfing Guide
+# CodeSignal Golfing Guide
-*Collection of code golf tips specific to CodeFights (where whitespace is free and input/output is performed with functions).*
+*Collection of code golf tips specific to CodeSignal (where whitespace is free and input/output is performed with functions).*

 ## Language Cheat Sheets (in progress/incomplete)
 These pages contain golfing idioms and tips for each language.